attrib/drupalcores/readme.md

 ![count all the git commits](https://github.com/ericduran/drupalcores/raw/pystart/img.jpg)

-Ruby script to parse all the git commit, aggregate every users commit count and generate a flat html page for easy viewing for all the contributes and commit counts.
+Node.js script to parse all the git commit, aggregate every users commit count and generate a json file with all the contributes and commit counts.
+In the gh-pages branch is a angular js page with shows the json file.

 ## Instructions
 First you need to clone a copy of the drupal 8 branch into your drupalcores directory